 - The specifics of the fuel card program

-For instance, fuel card savings per gallon can be wide-ranging, some offer no discounts while other providers offer large discounts.
+For instance, fuel card savings per gallon can be wide-ranging; some offer no discounts, while others provide large discounts.

 Yet, the most important aspect to consider with average savings is the number of participating stations where the gas card is accepted.
 Many times, fuel cards that offer much higher fuel price-per-gallon savings are usually only accepted at a few participating truck stops.